openshift/enhancements/enhancements/testing/improved-platform-tests.md

   workflows continue working as before.
-- As an OpenShift developer, I want to be able to run newest kubernetes tests without the necessity to bump vendored code, to limit the amount of re-vendoring work and ensure all proper test coverage.
+- As an OpenShift developer, I want to be able to run newest kubernetes tests without the necessity to bump vendored code, to limit the amount of re-vendoring work and ensure all proper test coverage/alignment of the version of the code being tested with the version of the tests.
 - As an OpenShift developer, I want to be able to extend and monitor cluster during tests execution, to ensure high availability of the platform.
 - As an OpenShift partner or user, I want to be able to verify that my cluster is providing